lubiana/no-framework-tutorial/04-development-helpers.md

 now we can just call `./vendor/bin/phpstan analyze` and have the same setting for every developer working in our project

-With this settings we have already a great setup to catch some errors before we execute the code, but it still allows us some silly things, therefore we want to add install some packages that enforce rules that are a little bit more strict.
+With this settings we have already a great setup to catch some errors before we execute the code, but it still allows us some silly things, therefore we want to add install some packages that enforce rules that are a little stricter.

 ```shell
 composer require --dev phpstan/extension-installer